 1.1 What is the objective of MAS’ monetary policy?

-MAS is responsible for maintaining price stability conducive to sustained growth of the economy.
+MAS is responsible for maintaining price stability conducive to sustainable growth of the economy.
 This objective is enshrined in the MAS Act.

 The MAS Act does not prescribe any other mandate for monetary policy, unlike some other central banks which may have a dual mandate to achieve both maximum employment and price stability.